TanStack/router/docs/guide/external-data-loading.md

 ## To **Store** or to **Coordinate**?

-While Router is very capable of storing and managing your data needs out of the box, sometimes you just might want something different!
+While Router is very capable of storing and managing most data needs out of the box, sometimes you just might want something more robust!

 Router is designed to be a perfect **coordinator** for external data fetching and caching libraries.
-This means that you can use any data fetching/caching library you want, and the router will coordinate the loading of your data in a way that aligns with your users' navigation.
+This means that you can use any data fetching/caching library you want, and the router will coordinate the loading of your data in a way that aligns with your users' navigation and expectations of freshness.

 ## What data fetching libraries are supported?

-Any data fetching library that supports asynchronous dependencies can be used with TanStack Router.
+Any data fetching library that supports asynchronous promises can be used with TanStack Router.
 This includes:

 - [TanStack Loaders](#tanstack-loaders)
 - [TanStack Query](https://tanstack.com/query/latest/docs/react/overview)